Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - Some times a patient's medical records may not be available, deemed unnecessary.
 That is a VA decision, not of VES

+- VES will suggest the diagnostic tests that the VA generally expects for the condition to be evaluated, but you have the final authority to approve or not.
+You have to report the abnormal findings on tests and of exams to the veteran on the same day or during followup.
+The critically abnormal tests are directly communcated to the VES director

 - **Pain**
     - Document subjective pain reports in history and objective pain reports on physical exam (guarding, tenderness, swelling, redness, facial expressions)